hoshin/rezume/README.md

 * You can make a self contained resume if you cram everything in the same html file (well if you think you need to)
 * Anyone with a basic browser will be able to display that resume.
 * PDF export is a walk in the park from the browser.
+* It is a bit easier to manage multiple versions if you're into taylor-made resumes, as you can specify, from a single "assignments" file, which assignments will be displayed in each version of your resume and how.
+It also allows you to keep the same contact info everywhere and not have to worry about updating it multiple times.

 ## Drawbacks ?